 Tish and Fonny stand under a bright red umbrella at the end of Minetta Lane, in the Greenwich Village of the late 1970s.
 It is raining softly.
 They are young, and they are in love.
 This is a shot straight out of a golden-era melodrama, one of the Technicolor romances of Douglas Sirk or Vincente Minnelli.
 However, there is a pivotal difference, since Tish and Fonny are black.

 The first-ever film adaptation of a fictional work by James Baldwin, Barry Jenkins’ If Beale Street Could Talk suffuses with moments like these, of visual poetry that invites the viewer into the pure, ecstatic love of the two protagonists.
 Yet the injustice they face in a society that treats that love as defiance equally defines it.
 Jenkins transposes such a contradiction directly from Baldwin, whom he described as both “deeply sensual, innately in touch with human emotions” and a “very very angry social critic.”

 From words to film

-If Baldwin expressed these sentiments in words, Jenkins reinterprets them as images, playing to the strengths of the expressionist aesthetic he developed in his 2016 Oscar-winning Moonlight.
+If Baldwin expressed these sentiments in words, Jenkins reinterprets them as images.
+In If Beale Street Could Talk he plays to the strengths of the expressionist aesthetic he developed in his 2016 Oscar-winning Moonlight.
 Pulsing, saturated colors, soft lighting, tightly framed faces, and Wong Kar Wai-inspired moments of wordless dialogue (accompanied by Britell’s symphonic score) flavor Beale Street with as much of Jenkins’ style as Baldwin’s.